 - an uber ride from Makiki to Waikiki.

-If you exceed time limits on any of the fare options, you’ll be charged $3.50 for each 30 minutes of overtime use.
+If you exceed the time limit included in your membership plan or walk-up fare, you’ll be charged $4.50 for each 30 minutes of overtime use or fraction thereof.

-There is a $50 security hold placed on your credit or debit card account when you check out a Biki using the Single Ride or Free Spirit option at the kiosk.
-The hold is $50 per bike per and will disappear after 3-5 business days.
-Note: There is no $50 hold when you purchase memberships online and check out bikes with your Biki Pass.
+There is a $50 security hold placed on your credit or debit card account when you check out a Biki.
+The hold is $50 per bike per and will be removed after 3-5 business days.
+Note: There is no $50 hold when you sign up for a Biki membership online.

 Before each ride, always be sure to adjust the seat to a comfortable height.
 It’s also a good idea to squeeze the brakes to make sure there’s good resistance, and to check the tires to make sure they’re not flat.
 Please reference the City’s Rules of the Road, or join FREE workshops hosted by the Hawaii Bicycling League to familiarize yourself with Hawaii’s bike laws and feeling safe!